webhintio/hint/packages/rule-no-broken-links/README.md

-# broken-links (`@sonarwhal/rule-broken-links`)
+# Check for broken links

-This rule checks and report if any links in your page are broken.
+This rule checks and reports if any links in your page are broken.
 This includes anchor tag `href` value and image `src` attribute value.

 ## Why is this important?